 Peer Reviewed Articles and Chapters

 “‘Development’ as if We Have Never Been Modern: Fragments of a Latourian Development Studies.”
-Development & Change 45, 5 (September 2014) (forthcoming)Abstract
+Development & Change 45, 5 (September 2014) (open access version)Abstract

 The work of the French anthropologist-cum-philosopher Bruno Latour has influenced a broad variety of disciplines in the past three decades.
 Yet, Latour has had little noticeable effect within development studies, including those subfields where it might be reasonable to expect affinity, such as the anthropology of development.
 The first portion of this article outlines some core commitments of Latour’s oeuvre as they relate to development and anthropology, particularly focusing on the post-development critique.
 Latour’s approach to constructivism and translation, his analytical commitment to ‘keeping the social flat’, and his distribution of agency offer novel ways of maintaining some of the strengths of post-development without falling prey to some of its weaknesses.
 The second half of the article explores the potential for a Latour-inspired theory of development that may provide fruitful avenues for scholarship and practice beyond post-development, emphasizing materialism, relationality, and hybridity.